flipxcrsp/Kojo_Product_Observations/README.md

 * reducing manual work
 * procurement scalability

-Likely one of the strongest operational advocates.
+One of the strongest internal advocates.

 ---